 Q. Are your courses Christian or secular?

 A. Neither.
-I am a Christian and that will probably come out in the way that I teach, but my classes are open to all students from any background.
+My classes are open to all students from any background.
 I invite students to discuss their beliefs if they’d like to, but I want these classes to be spaces where students can interact with people of secular and Christian backgrounds.
 My courses cover history and literature, so they are not expressly Christian any more than ALL of history or literature is all Christian or all secular.
 In Humanities we will be talking about cultures and religion, during which we will discuss the prevailing view of God/gods and the world during a particular time period.
 We will study some people who were Christians and some who were not.
 I will encourage the kids to discuss religion and how religious views affect humanities, which is quite a lot, but I will emphasize open conversation and receptive approaches.
 Hate has no home in my house, so anyone is welcome.
-Christian and non-Christian students are welcome.
+I personally am a Christian, but I welcome any students to my classes.
 I do try to inform parents about places in curriculum or YouTube videos where they might have concerns.

 Q. Are you going to share a syllabus or outline?
 Can’t I just use your syllabus for free without taking the class?